LREN-physics/TransverseRelaxation/README.md

 From the $R^\ast_{2,micro}$ and $\sqrt{<\Omega^2>}$, maps of $\Delta\chi$ and $\zeta$ under the assumption of SDR, and $\alpha$ and $\tau$ under the assumption of DNR are also computed.

 If no argument is given, the analysis is run with the data from ‘sub-01’ to ‘sub-05’ and with the four methods above ‘Exp’, ‘AW’, ‘SY’, and ‘Padé’.
 Other additional files will be created during this routine, such as mean square error maps or the $S_0$ map.
-Please refer to the data description (ZENODO LINK) or Matlab scripts for more information on those files.
+Please refer to the data description (available online [here](https://doi.org/10.5281/zenodo.8338046)) or Matlab scripts for more information on those files.

 **TransverseRelaxation**: script that runs all the analysis.
 Includes: